Agon-FAQ

 Minimum: - A PS/2 compatible keyboard - A micro USB card

-NB: - The orginal Agon Light requires a PS/2 keyboard, or a USB keyboard that supports the PS/2 protocol with a USB to PS/2 adaptor. - The Agon Light 2 requires a USB keyboard that supports the PS/2 protocol, or a PS/2 keyboard with a PS/2 to USB adaptor.
+NB: - The original Agon Light requires a PS/2 keyboard, or a USB keyboard that supports the PS/2 protocol with a USB to PS/2 adaptor. - The Agon Light 2 requires a USB keyboard that supports the PS/2 protocol, or a PS/2 keyboard with a PS/2 to USB adaptor.

-Does AGON support CP/M?
+Does Agon support CP/M?

 Is there a template available for the SD card, to get me started quickly?